cilginc/weather-cli/README.md

 # weather-cli
-A python weather app for cli
+This project uses https://github.com/chubin/wttr.in api for weather.